REQUEST PROGRAM INFORMATION

 Opportunities for Advancement

-Graduates of the program may directly transfer their credits into Moraine Park's Fabrication Technologies associate of applied science degree if they decide to continue their education.
-Students who plan to continue with the Fabrication Technologies program should follow the Metal Fabrication to Fabrication Technologies academic planner.
+Graduates of the program may transfer some credits into Moraine Park's Fabrication Technologies associate of applied science degree if they decide to continue their education.

 |103-159||**Computer Literacy - Microsoft Office||1|

 |457-352||Metal Fabrication 2||2|